The unsteady overtopping of barriers by gravity currents and dam-break flows: Comparison to experiments and 3D simulations

 We next consider the experiments with a barrier at $\theta = 90\degree$.
 There may be concerns that the deviation of the critical barrier boundary condition precludes application to such steep slopes, however we only require that there is no energy difference between the `base' and `crest'.
 These are not necessarily at the locations immediately adjacent to the incline, but rather the first locations up- and down-stream where the assumptions of the shallow water equations are satisfied, thus the model may be applied with a small change in interpretation.
 The experiments show good agreement with our simulations (\cref{fig:ot:Greenspan}(b)), with only small discrepancies.
 For the barriers that are close and tall (red) the experiments show a slightly larger escaped volume than predicted by our simulations, and we suspect that this discrepancy is because the region around the barrier where the shallow water assumptions are violated is large in comparison to the domain ($\epsilon \not\ll 1$).
 For the shorter, distal barriers (cyan and magenta) our simulations over-predict the escaped volume, and it is likely that this is in part because of drag reducing the inertia of the physical current, which will reduce the escaped volume.
 Indeed, comparing our simulations to the experiments of \citet{ipr_Hiver_2000} we find that our initial overtopping exceeds that found experimentally, while the example simulation with drag reported by \citet{ar_Cozzolino_2014} showed better agreement.
 In the regime $V_c=1$ ($L=1/B$), however, our simulations agree remarkably well with experiment (\cref{fig:ot:Greenspan}(d)), indicating that the small errors cancel in this important case.

-Investigating the effect of different barrier angles $\theta$, it appears that our simulations slightly underestimate the escaped volume for $\theta=30\degree$ and $\theta=60\degree$.
-These experiments were not performed at the scales at which our model was derived (see \cref{sec:overtop_PF}), in particular $\epsilon \not\ll 1$ and $Z \not\ll X$, thus higher order corrections to the model may be required to fully capture the dynamics.
+Investigating the effect of different barrier angles $\theta$, we find that our simulations slightly underestimate the escaped volume for $\theta=30\degree$ and $\theta=60\degree$.
+These experiments were not performed at the scales at which our model was derived (see \cref{sec:overtop_PF}), in particular $\epsilon \not\ll 1$ and $Z \not\ll X$, thus higher order corrections to the model may be required to fully capture these non-shallow dynamics.